junosuarez/blocklist/README.md

 # blocklist
-unfortunately, not every github user is a nice person
+unfortunately, not every github user is a nice person. fortunately, many online communities include ways to define personal boundaries, such as blocking people.

 - @olivvv